samwalton26/starcart/README.md

 ## StarCart

-The idea is that a user can search for star wars related stuff, films, people, planets, vehicles, starships.
+The idea is that a user create a collection of their favourite star wars related stuff: films, people, planets, vehicles, starships.
 At the moment, the default is to fetch films. you can toggle results, but there's no results yet for characters ( or any of the others ), so some ideas for improvments could be ( getting progressively harder):